Jubaea chilensis

 Description

 Jubaea chilensis the well known ‘Chilean Wine Palm’ is perhaps the most revered by collectors palm suitable for cultivation in cooler regions due to it’s remarkable hardiness and adaptability growing very successfully here but unfortunately still rarely available to gardeners.
-You might ask why this magnificent ‘feather’ palm is not common sight in garden centres and nurseries, well there is a but, as with most highly desirable things there is always a catch and the problem with Jubaea chilensis is that it grows incredibly slowly when young which is surprising given how big the palm can get, 10 plus metres with a girth over 4 metres, but for whatever reason it is painfully slow to get going.
-This fact alone is enough to deter growers, the economics of producing this palm rarely add up even when grown in mediterranean nurseries.
-Fortunately there are a few nurserymen out with patience and perhaps nurseries large enough to accommodate a few Jubaea in a quiet corner for years…..
+You might ask why this magnificent ‘feather’ palm is not common sight in garden centres and nurseries, well as with most highly desirable things there is always a catch, and the problem with Jubaea chilensis is that it grows incredibly slowly when young.
+This is all the more surprising given how big the palm can get, 10 plus metres with a girth over 4 metres.
+This fact alone is enough to deter growers, the economics of producing this palm rarely add up even when grown in Mediterranean nurseries.
+Fortunately there are a few nurserymen out with patience and perhaps nurseries large enough to accommodate a few Jubaea in a quiet corner for years…

 Reviews